XpressAI/xircuits.io/docs/tutorials/running-a-xircuits-workflow.md

 # Your First Xircuits Workflow

 The following tutorial will walk you through a basic Xircuits run.
-You will open an existing xircuits workflow that trains a model, learn how to modify the parameters for your use case, and then run it.
+You will open an existing Xircuits workflow that trains a model, learn how to modify the parameters for your use case, and then run it.

 ## Prerequisites
 1. For this tutorial, please ensure that you already have the `xai_learning` related libraries installed.
 You can do this by `pip install xircuits[learning]` or by `pip install -r xai_components/xai_learning/requirements.txt`.
 2. Ensure that you have the `examples` folder in your working directory.
-After xircuits is pip installed, you can download it by running the `xircuits-examples` command.
+After Xircuits is installed, you can download it by running `xircuits-examples` in the command line.

 ## Opening an existing Xircuits File
-New Xircuits users are recommended to start with premade xircuits workflow templates created by developers.
+New Xircuits users are recommended to start with premade Xircuits workflow templates created by developers.
 The task would be to change the parameters for their use case.
 In Xircuits, we have created a handful of templates for you to try in the examples directory.

 **For this tutorial, open `KerasTrainImageClassifier.xircuits` in the example directory.**